boazbk/tcs/lec_11_running_time.md

 * We can define the time complexity of a function  using NAND++ programs, and similarly to the notion of computability, this appears to capture the inherent complexity of the function.

 * There are many natural problems that have polynomial-time  algorithms, and other natural problems that we'd love to solve, but for which the best known algorithms are exponential.

+* The definition of polynomial time, and hence the class $\mathbf{P}$, is robust to the choice of model, whether it is Turing machines, NAND++, NAND<<, modern programming languages, and many other models.

 * The time hierarchy theorem shows that there are _some_ problems that can be solved in exponential, but not in polynomial time.
 However, we do not know if that is the case for the natural examples that we described in this lecture.